uodatascience/Intro_to_R/0201_Objects.md

     ##   .. .. .. ..- attr(*, "names")= chr [1:2] "c(1, 2, 3)" "c(4, 5, 6)"
     ##  - attr(*, "class")= chr "lm"

-R has a useful package `pryr` for inspecting objects and other meta-linguistic needs.
-Let's get that now.

-    # install.packages("pryr")

-We can query any object's type with pryr's `otype`
+We can query any object's base type with pryr's `otype`

     pryr::otype(c(1,2,3,4,5)) # A vector is a base object